 Modal Analysis provides an overview of the limits of the response of a system.
-All elements of the piping systems like flanges, valves, pipes, etc have an internal frequency at which they vibrate naturally.
+All elements of the piping systems like flanges, valves, pipes, etc. have an internal frequency at which they vibrate naturally.
 At this frequency, the components will allow an energy transfer from one form to another with minimal loss.
-When this frequency reaches towards the “resonant frequency,” the system amplitude increases to infinity and high vibration is observed.
-Hence, modal analysis is used to find out all such frequencies so that occurrence of resonance can be prevented.
+When this frequency reaches the “resonant frequency,” the system amplitude increases to infinity, and high vibration is observed.
+Hence, modal analysis is used to find out all such frequencies so that the occurrence of resonance can be prevented.
 Modal analysis is also known as modal and frequency analysis.

-Natural frequencies gives us an idea of how fast the piping system is going to vibrate.
-The term natural means, the system is in free motion without any external forces.
+Natural frequencies give us an idea of how fast the piping system is going to vibrate.
+The term natural means, that the system is in free motion without any external forces.
 So by performing modal analysis the following two points are discovered

 - The natural frequency of the piping system and

 - The corresponding modes of vibration

 Criteria for Modal Analysis of Piping System

 While performing stress analysis for piping/pipeline systems you might have come across the term two-phase flow.
 Most of the flowlines are believed to have two-phase flow.
 Several processes and oil & gas piping systems, too, carry the two-phase flow.
-Conventionally all two-phase flow lines are believed to be vibration-prone.
+Conventionally all two-phase flow (Slug Flow) lines are believed to be vibration-prone.

-The stress analysis basis or flexibility specification of most of the relevant organization informs the stress engineers to perform modal analysis for such systems and properly support these lines using hold-downs, guides, and axial stops to reduce the extent of vibration.
-It is a standard engineering practice to keep the natural frequency of vibration prone lines in excess of 4 Hz.
-Now the question is how to calculate the natural frequency or modal frequencies of a complex piping system?
+The stress analysis basis or flexibility specification of most of the relevant organizations informs the stress engineers to perform modal analysis for such systems and properly support these lines using hold-downs, guides, and axial stops to reduce the extent of vibration.
+It is a standard engineering practice to keep the natural frequency of vibration-prone lines in excess of 4 Hz.
+Now the question is how to calculate the natural frequency or modal frequencies of a complex piping system.